vnikesh/8086-002---Project/Deliverable/Data Cleaning Documentation/Data Cleaning Documentation.md

 ## Data clean up procedure by Microsoft Excel 2016.
 -  ##### The start date and end Date were removed because they are the same across all the rows (start date =1012015; end date = 12312015)
    - **Procedure**
-       - Select the entire column under *start date* and *end date* by clicking the column heading and hit backpsace and delete the entire data in those columns.
+       - Select the entire column under *start date* and *end date* by clicking the column heading and hit backspace and delete the entire data in those columns.
 - ##### To make analysis easier, the percentage values were formatted as number(removing the % symbol) with two decimal
     - **Procedure**
         - Select the entire required column and hold **CTRL+H**